HelenGuohx/cs-interview/README.md

     - Pramp.
 Pramp is a website that you can practice mock interviews with peers or friends.
 It matches peers who are preparing for interviews.
     It includes coding questions, behavior questions, and system design.
     The best thing about Pramp is that you can make a good relationship with peers.
 You can help each other by practicing interviews, asking referrals.
     Pramp is free.
 But You need credits to schedule an mock interview.
-One credit for one practice.
+One credit per practice.
     Register using my link: https://www.pramp.com/invt/lYAX1pZJoMCmZJ00xmoa.
 Both can get extra credits.

     - 1point3acres (for chinese speakers)